Cardiac Arrest

 • asystole

-The Case of Will Regan
+The Case of Will R.

-Will Regan is a 78 year-old man who suffers cardiac arrest at the mall.
+Will R. is a 78 year-old man who suffers cardiac arrest at the mall.
 CPR is started within seconds, and he is unsuccessfully resuscitated with the mall's AED.
 An ambulance crew brings him into the emergency department, intubated and with an IV in place, with his wife beside him.

 As team leader, what do you do?